Satanic Verses, a novel by Salman Rushdie

-The play does not judge Emily Book for her magical thinking or say it is wrong.
+The play does not judge Emily Book for her magical thinking or say it's wrong.
 However, I had this problem myself and decided it was wrong for me.
 I got over it in recent years through counseling, and journaling about it.

 Watching this play was a catharsis for me, and I love the way it celebrates Emily and her powers.
-It is a transformative story.
+It's a transformative story.
 The bad magic cancels itself out when the people finally accept it as truth.

 But rationally speaking, Emily was innocent.
 As a seven year old, she did not have the power to push a bus into the path of an oncoming train, physically or through her thoughts.
 It could have been the driver's fault or nobody's fault.
 If someone could have explained this to Emily at the time, it would have helped her avoid unnecessary emotional suffering.

 Plus, who would want to be associated with a magical power that would brutally murder a bus full of children simply for teasing a classmate?

 Reaction in the wake of a similar tragedy is the theme of another movie, Fried Green Tomatoes (1991).
 In the opening scene, a boy named Buddy Threadgoode is killed by a train when his foot gets stuck in the tracks.
 The movie traces how his loss affected those close to him, especially the other children in the Threadgoode household.

 Life repeatedly presents unexplained unfortunate incidents, so we must cope with them in the best way possible.
 Allowing children to blame themselves through magical thinking is not helpful, not rational, and not recommended.